Thank you for your interest in our villas. We look forward to speaking with you!

 Ocean vistas, steps that lead right to the beach, indoor-outdoor living spaces that let the sea breezes in - your Phuket beach villa is ideally kitted out for a relaxing seaside getaway.
 Beyond the essentials - private pool, manicured garden, sun-drenched spaces - the villa stands out with its top-notch service and immaculate amenities.
 If you're travelling with your family, our 3-bedroom villas are ideal for hosting everyone, at the same time serving as a perfect base to explore the island.

-There’s a villa manager who’ll ensure that all your holiday needs are taken care of, from villa pre-stocking, to arranging in-villa spa, dining and other leisure experiences.
-And, depending on your vacation rental of choice, you could well be enjoying facilities like an impeccably furnished spa room, indoor cinema, pool bar and more!
+There’s a manager in every beach villa in Phuket who’ll ensure that all your holiday needs are taken care of.
+From villa pre-stocking, to arranging in-villa spa, dining and other leisure experiences, no request is too big or too small.
+And, depending on your vacation rental of choice, you could well be enjoying facilities like an impeccably furnished spa room, indoor cinema, pool bar, child-friendly facilities and more!

 The most popular beaches are located along Phuket’s west coast.
 The hotspot in town is Patong Beach.
 It’s bold and busy - the go-to venue for holidaymakers looking to rub shoulders will fellow beach-goers and party the night away.
 The other coastal towns - Bang Tao, Surin, Kamala, Karon and Kata - are more laid back in comparison.
 Kamala Beach is particularly popular with families; there are clear waters ideal for swimming, and plenty of bars and restaurants for dining and relaxation.

 Rawai, Nai Harn and Chalong are located down south.
 The region is getting increasingly popular, yet it retains it retains its quiet charm and doesn’t feel overly crowded.
 Here you’ll find a good selection selection of restaurants and healthy cafes, alongside viewpoints, cultural sites and lifestyle venues.